dongyoung0/Kaggle/house_price/README.md

 ### Data Preprocessing
 - Handling our datas according to our classification
-- numeric(raw) : Normalization
+- numeric(raw) : correlation, VIF checking / Normalization
-- discrete :
+- discrete : correlation, VIF checking
 - mapping : consider that our order is meaningful?
 - one-hot : Use one-hot encoding.